 If you still have a tooth (or teeth) where you want the implant (or implants), an extraction will take place.
 Most often, though, dental implants replace missing teeth or dentition that is badly damaged.

 Bone grafting involves thickening of the jawbone if it is too thin or soft to support an implant.
 The procedure is basically sourcing bone tissue from somewhere else in your body and inserting it into the jaw.
-Sometimes synthetic substitute material is used instead.
+Often synthetic substitute material is used instead.

 Healing after a dental bone graft usually takes about 4-12 months.
 This means your implant placement can only be done after this period is up.
 There will likely be several follow-up appointments to make sure everything is going as planned